akshitveena/genaibook/README.md

+# Working on creating new life..
+# akshitveena
 # Hands-On Generative AI with Transformers and Diffusion Models

 Hi 🤗 This repository contains all the code and exercise answers of the book [Hands-On Generative AI with Transformers and Diffusion Models](https://www.amazon.com/Hands-Generative-Transformers-Diffusion-Models/dp/1098149246).